brunohelasio/Hemma/README.md

 ## :rocket: Installation

 ### 1) Backup first
 Make a full Home Assistant backup/snapshot before you start.
-YAML dashboards + themes are easy to roll back, but you’ll be happier if you can restore quickly if something goes sideways.
+YAML dashboards + themes are easy to roll back, but you'll be happier if you can restore quickly if something goes sideways.

 ### 2) Copy Hemma into your Home Assistant config
 Copy these folders/files from this repo into your HA `/config`: